apache/openwhisk-wskdeploy/specification/html/spec_parameters.md

 ### Requirements

-- Processors or tooling that encounter ($) Dollar notation and are unable to locate the value in the execution environment SHOULD resolve the value to be the default value for the type (e.g., an empty string for type string).
+- Processors or tooling that encounter ($) Dollar notation and are unable to locate the value in the execution environment SHOULD resolve the value to be the default value for the type (e.g., an empty string ("") for type 'string').

 ### Notes